 Following the bar graphs is a brief narrative providing information on the main features of the state's initiative(s).
-This includes details such as the initiative's history, the types of settings in which state-funded preschool can be offered, and enrollment eligibility criteria.
-In many cases, the narrative also describes unique or particularly interesting aspects of the state initiatives that may not be highlighted elsewhere in the report, as well as relevant new developments in the 2010-2011 school year, expected changes for the 2011-2012 school year, and evaluations if conducted.
+This includes details such as the initiative's history, the types of settings in which state-funded preschool can be offered, enrollment eligibility criteria, and evaluations if conducted.
+In many cases, the narrative also describes unique or particularly interesting aspects of the state initiatives that may not be highlighted elsewhere in the report, as well as relevant new developments in the 2011-2012 school year and expected changes for the 2012-2013 school year.
 Some descriptive information in the narratives was originally based on information found in the reports Seeds of Success from the Children's Defense Fund and Quality Counts 2002 from Education Week.

-For the 39 states with preschool programs, the bottom of the first page of each state profile presents four numbers showing the state's ranking on the following measures:
+For the 40 states with preschool programs, the bottom of the first page of each state profile presents four numbers showing the state's ranking on the following measures:

-- The percentage of the state's 4-year-old population enrolled in the state's preschool program (Access Rankings - 4-Year-Olds); - The percentage of the state's 3-year-old population enrolled in the state's preschool program (Access Rankings - 3-Year-Olds); - State expenditures per child enrolled in the program (Resources Rankings State Spending); - All reported expenditures per child enrolled in the program, including local and federal spending as well as state spending (Resources Rankings All Reported Spending).
+- The percentage of the state's 4-year-old population enrolled in the state's preschool program (Access Rankings 4-Year-Olds); - The percentage of the state's 3-year-old population enrolled in the state's preschool program (Access Rankings - 3-Year-Olds); - State expenditures per child enrolled in the program (Resources Rankings State Spending); - All reported expenditures per child enrolled in the program, including local and federal spending as well as state spending (Resources Rankings All Reported Spending).